pistacheio/pistache/README.md

 Pistache is [free software](https://www.gnu.org/philosophy/free-sw.en.html).
 It will always stay free.
 Contributors are welcome!

 Pistache was originally created by Mathieu Stefani, but he is no longer actively maintaining Pistache.
 A team of volunteers has taken over.
+To reach the original maintainer, drop a private message to `@octal` in [cpplang Slack channel](https://cpplang.now.sh/).

 For those that prefer IRC over Slack, the rag-tag crew of maintainers idle in `#pistache` on Freenode.
 Please come and join us!